montoyan877/cdkless/README.md

 // Add additional tags to all resources app.addResourceTags({
   CostCenter: "123456",
-  Environment: "staging"  // This will be added/override existing });
+  Environment: "staging", // This will be added/override existing });

-// Add specific tags to a Lambda function app.lambda("src/handlers/users/create-user") .post("/users")
+// Add specific tags to a Lambda function app.lambda("src/handlers/users/create-user").post("/users").addTags({
-   .addTags({
   Service: "users",
-     Environment: "custom"  // Override for this Lambda only });
+  Environment: "custom", // Override for this Lambda only });
 ```

 #### Tag Inheritance Order